MULYS001/Code-Quiz/readme.md

 ```
 AS A coding bootcamp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on JavaScript fundamentals that stores time as scores - the aim is to get the lowest time possible
 SO THAT I can gauge my progress compared to my peers
 ```